gpuweb/WSL/Spec/source/index.rst

     #.
 Check that its set of behaviours B contains Nothing.
     #.
 Remove Nothing from it.
     #.
 Check that it does not contain Fallthrough
     #.
-Check that the rest of the block, removing the first statement, is well-typed with a set of behaviours B'.
+Check that the rest of the block (after removing the first statement) is well-typed with a set of behaviours B'.
     #.
 Then the whole block is well-typed, and its set of behaviour is the union of B and B'.

 .. math::